pleaseshutup/jsone/README.md

 "schema": "" // a javascript object or the URL to the JSON file to use as the schema/rules for the JSON file }

+### Schema
+The schema's used with jsone try to conform to the jsone schema spec at http://json-schema.org/ and use the same structure of properties, items, definitions and references.
+It should be compatible with the structure starting now and feature gaps will be filled over time.

 ### Local Dev/Local Demo
 Needs to run on localhost for XMLHttpRequest to grab files from the local disk.